MungaiVic/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - This script prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.

+### 9. Divide and Rule

+- This script prints the result of POWER divided by DIVIDE, followed by a new line